List of subdivisions of County Dublin

 County Dublin refers to a subdivision of Ireland occasioned by the Norman invasion of Ireland.
 This shire or county underwent further subdivisions as the territory was subinfeudated by the great barons among their vassals; these smaller areas were known as baronies.
 Under the government of the Kingdom of Ireland, baronies were in turn split into civil parishes.
-These also were split into the lowest recognised legal unit of land - the townland.
+These also were split into the lowest recognised legal unit of land, the townland.

 Local government areas

 The municipal borough of Dublin has historically been administered separately from the county.
 It was renamed a county borough under the Local Government (Ireland) Act 1898.
-In 1994, County Dublin was abolished as a local government area, to be replaced by Dún Laoghaire–Rathdown, Fingal and South Dublin.
+In 1994, County Dublin was abolished as a local government area and replaced by Dún Laoghaire–Rathdown, Fingal and South Dublin.
 In 2001, the county borough of Dublin was renamed Dublin City, with the Dublin Corporation replaced by Dublin City Council.

-Usage of County Dublin
+Usage of "County Dublin"

 While County Dublin is not recognised as a local government area, the term "County Dublin" remains in common usage, including by state organs.
 County Dublin is a recognised placename in the Placenames Database of Ireland.
 Residents in all four local government areas share a collective Dublin identity.
 Dublin is still organised as a county by the Gaelic Athletic Association in the case of Dublin GAA.

 The Central Statistics Office published a county report from the 2022 census for County Dublin as a whole.
 County Dublin is a NUTS III statistical region in Ireland, as recognised by the European Union.
 Dublin is a strategic planning area within the Eastern and Midland Region.

 Although the Electoral Commission should, as far as practicable, avoid breaching county boundaries when recommending Dáil constituencies, this does not include the boundaries of a city or the boundary between the three counties in Dublin.

 During the COVID-19 pandemic in the Republic of Ireland, both the Department of Health and the Department of the Taoiseach referred to "County Dublin" when reporting county-by-county incidences and when announcing local lockdowns, rather than using the term "Dublin Region" or its four local government areas.
 Further, the Dublin Chamber of Commerce refers to Dublin as both a county and a region interchangeably.